 MERCEDES DE ACOSTA AND ANDY WARHOL

-Not everybody agrees how close De Acosta and Warhol were, some say not at all, others say they were very close.
+Not everybody agrees how close De Acosta and Warhol were, say to set a meeting between he and the Wanderling for example.
+Some say not at all, saying it was a figment of her imagination.
+Others say they were very close.
 However, by the late 1950s it was quite clear De Acosta and Warhol had become friends, at least well enough for Warhol to hand draw the original for the Invitation to De Acosta's party celebrating the publication of her book Here Lies the Heart (1960).

 Additionally, Hugo Vickers, in his book Loving Garbo writes that De Acosta was ill in the early months of 1963, and the following year underwent a painful leg operation.
 But, ever adventurous, she had become a friend of Andy Warhol, and regularly shared Thanksgiving with him and his friends.
 Vickers goes on to say Warhol once met Greta Garbo at a picnic with De Acosta and presented her with a drawing of a butterfly.
 She crumpled it up, but he rescued it, and had his mother write on it: 'Crumpled butterfly by Greta Garbo'.